DirkStober/tum_webpage/srcs/homepage.md

 <hr class="ce-div">

+## Research Interest

 ## Student Thesis (GR/BA/MA)
 If you are interested in one of the following topics, feel free to contact me about a thesis opportunity.
 Most of the topics require **previous experience** in FPGA development.
+In addition, I will also supervise external theses if the topic is related to FPGAs, EDA or embedded systems.

 #### Open-Source FPGA/EDA tools